-The Cathedral of San Rufino, known also as the Duomo of Assisi, is the main Catholic church in Assisi, located in the homonymous square.
-The Cathedral was built on a terrace that probably was the place of the ancient Roman forum of the city.
+The Cathedral of San Rufino is the beautiful Cathedral of Assisi, located in the homonymous square.
+Although there is no documented evidence, the church is built on a terrace that probably was the site of the ancient Roman forum of Asisium.

-The body of San Rufino was probably brought to Assisi in the 8th century and a first church was built on this place around the same time.
+The body of San Rufino (Saint Rufinus) was probably brought to Assisi in the 8th century, and a first church was built on this place around the same time.

 In 1134, it was decided to demolish the Ugonian Basilica and to build a new and more imposing cathedral.
 The work for the new church, on a project by Giovanni da Gubbio, was started in 1140, but the construction lasted for several decades.

-The lower part dates back to the 12th century, with three portals flanked by lions and griffins.
+The lower part of the facade dates back to the 12th century, with three portals flanked by lions and griffins.
 The central portal, in particular, has a rich ornamentation, being decorated with reliefs of branches, allegorical figures and monstrous animals.